KevGildea/KevGildea.github.io/_posts/2021-05-30-Kinematic-Chain-Mapping.md

   <img src="/assets/images/Kinematic-Chain-Mapping/fig12.png" width="300">
 </p>

-Step 4: Repeat steps 1 to 3 for each joint in the chain (k+1).
+Step 4: Repeat steps 1 to 3 for each joint in the chain.

 We can use the serial open kinematic chain defined previously.
 We can define chain b using only joint positions, in either the conventional form for kinematic chains, or simply as positions in the global coordinate system.
 I have chosen to define it in the conventional form, but the solution only considers vectors in the global coordinate system.